 Deadline: March 31st

-Through the American Academy of Forensic Psychology (AAFP), $5,000 Dissertation Grants are awarded each year to PhD students pursuing a forensic psychology degree at an accredited U.S. graduate school.
-Eligible doctoral candidates must be in the dissertation writing stage and devoting their research to any area of applied law/psychology.
-For consideration, applications must include a current curriculum vitae, one letter of support, and a brief personal statement outlining their proposed dissertation.
+The American Academy of Forensic Psychology awards $10,000 Dissertation Grants each year.
+Grants provide financial aid for students pursuing a forensic psych PhD at an accredited U.S. graduate school.
+Eligible doctoral candidates must be in the dissertation writing stage.
+They must be devoting their research to any area of applied law/psychology.
+For consideration, applicants must include a current CV.
+They must provide one letter of support.
+They must submit a brief personal statement outlining their proposed dissertation.

 Contact